BP ousts chairman over ‘serious concerns’ about his conduct

 London (CNN) — BP said Tuesday it had dismissed its chairman Albert Manifold after less than a year in the role, citing “serious concerns” about “governance standards, oversight and conduct.”

+The surprise ouster marks the latest leadership turmoil at the British oil giant, which has seen several CEOs depart abruptly under a cloud.

-The oil giant declined to provide further details about the alleged failings related to governance and conduct when contacted by CNN, but said the board’s decision to remove Manifold was unanimous.
-BP’s shares fell as much as 9% in London immediately following the announcement, before paring losses to trade 4.4% lower at £5.27 ($7.09) per share.
+The company declined to provide further details about the alleged failings related to governance and conduct when contacted by CNN, but said the board’s decision to remove Manifold was unanimous.
+BP’s shares fell as much as 9% in London immediately following the announcement, before paring losses to close 4% lower at £5.29 ($7.11) per share.
+The stock was still under pressure Wednesday, falling around 1.5%.

 “Albert has helped bring a welcome focus and pace to BP’s transformation.
 However, the board has been surprised and disappointed to learn of governance oversight and conduct issues it deems unacceptable and has taken decisive action,” Amanda Blanc, senior independent director at BP, said in a statement.

 Manifold, the former CEO of Irish building materials company CRH, succeeded Helge Lund as BP chair on October 1.
-CNN has attempted to contact Manifold for comment.
+In a statement shared with CNN Wednesday, he pushed back against the company’s decision to remove him.

+“I dispute entirely the characterisation of my conduct and I will not allow a false narrative to go unchallenged,” Manifold said.

+“I was removed without warning and without explanation.
+During my time as chairman I worked to drive genuine change at BP – cutting costs, challenging excess, and holding the organisation to higher standards.”

-BP has appointed Ian Tyler as interim chair “with immediate effect,” while it looks for a permanent replacement.
+BP has appointed Ian Tyler as interim chair “with immediate effect,” while it looks for a permanent replacement, the company said.

-Tyler said the company was “moving at pace” to deliver on “the strategic direction we have laid out” and had been “very impressed” with Meg O’Neill, who became its first female CEO in April.
+Tyler said BP was “moving at pace” to deliver on “the strategic direction we have laid out” and had been “very impressed” with Meg O’Neill, who became its first female CEO in April.

 “Under her leadership we are building a simpler, stronger, more valuable BP,” he added.